William Lenthall: Rump Parliament

 The Purge had reduced the Commons to a rump of a little over 200 hard-line members.
 Lenthall remained in post during the debates and resolutions that led ultimately to Charles's execution on 30 January 1649, though there is no evidence that he was otherwise active in the events leading up to the regicide.
 Later he claimed to have sent money to the king at Oxford, and to have helped with the care of the queen and the royal children.
 He also used his influence, when he thought it safe to do so, to help some royalists, using his casting vote at times to save the lives of some.

-In February 1649, the House voted to abolish both the House of Peers and the monarchy, and Lenthall found himself speaker of a new supreme unicameral parliament.
-Though holding little real power, Lenthall as its representative became the leading citizen of England.
-Although the first to take the engagement of loyalty to the new Commonwealth, he remained cautious and conservative in his approach to public affairs.
+In February 1649, the House voted to abolish both the House of Peers and the monarchy, and Lenthall became speaker of a new supreme unicameral parliament.
+Though holding comparatively little power, Lenthall as its representative became the leading citizen of England.
+Although the first to take the engagement of loyalty to the new Commonwealth, he remained conservative in his approach to public affairs.

 In December 1651 Oliver Cromwell arranged a meeting at the speaker's house to discuss options for future government.
 Lenthall, along with the other lawyers present, argued against the idea of a pure republic and in favour of a mixed constitution incorporating some role for a monarch.